Information For Authors

 The Centre for Military and Strategic Studies seeks submissions to its multi-disciplinary electronic Journal.
 The Journal is fully refereed and deals with a wide range of topics related to military, security, and strategic studies.
 Articles submitted to the Journal for Military and Strategic Studies should be original contributions and should not be under consideration by another publication at the same time.
 If another version of the article is under consideration by another publication, or has been, or will be published elsewhere, authors should clearly indicate this at the time of submission and ensure that appropriate citation for the JMSS is included.
-Articles will be sent to experts for review.
-Authors interested in making submissions can send articles by two means, through this website or electronically as an attachment to an e-mail to the managing editor at email@example.com.
+Articles will be sent to experts for double-blind review.
+Authors interested in making submissions can send articles by two means, through this website or electronically as an attachment to an e-mail to the managing editor at firstname.lastname@example.org.
 The word-processing software and version used to generate the article must be clearly identified.
 Microsoft Word is preferred.
-The article will also be edited to fit JMSS style and format.
+The article will also be edited to fit the JMSS style and format.
 Future issues will be devoted to certain themes, and authors are asked to contact the editors for more details or suggestions.
-Submissions should also be accompanied by a brief biographical note on the author(s) and by an abstract of not more than 150 words
+Submissions should also be accompanied by a brief biographical note on the author(s) and by an abstract of not more than 150 words.

 Manuscript Submission and Format

 ALL manuscripts are to be submitted in WORD, if possible, for ease of editing.
 The submission must include an abstract and a biographical sketch.
 Your sketch should identify where you earned your highest degree, your present affiliation and position, and your current research interests.